 Successful arrests do not guarantee saving beacons.
 A beacon is only attacked when some subset of members from a terrorist task force successfully carry the capabilities matching the target beacon's vulnerabilities to a final meeting at on that beacon.
-It is possible to successfully arrest a terrorist task force member but the other terrorist task force members still have the capabilities required to attack the beacon.
-However, if the analyst successfully arrests a terrorist task force member carrying required capabilities that no other task force member has, then the final meeting of the task force will take place but not result in an attack.
+It is possible to successfully arrest a terrorist task force member but the other terrorist taskforce members still have the capabilities required to attack the beacon.
+However, if the analyst successfully arrests a terrorist task force member carrying required capabilities that no other task force member has, then the final meeting of the task force will take place but it will not be attacked.
 This is counted as a beacon save.

-5 Scoring Analyst Performance
+5. Scoring Analyst Performance